-“The discovery of the Clotilda is an extraordinary archaeological find,” said Lisa Demetropoulos Jones, executive director of the Alabama Historical Commission, in a statement.
+“The discovery of the Clotilda is an extraordinary archaeological find,” said Lisa Demetropoulos Jones, executive director of the Alabama Historical Commission, in a statement, according to CNN.
 “The voyage represented one of the darkest eras of modern history and is a profound discovery of the tangible evidence of slavery.”

 “They were smuggling people as much for defiance as for sport,” Robertson said.

-If the name Clotilda sounds familiar it’s probably because you remember when The Root founder, Henry Louis Gates Jr., met with The Roots’ Questlove to trace his lineage back to Africa.
+If the name “Clotilda” sounds familiar, it’s probably because you remember when The Root’s founder, Henry Louis Gates Jr., met with The Roots’ Questlove to trace his lineage back to Africa.
 What Gates discovered is that Quest’s direct ancestors were listed as being on board that very ship.

-The Africans who came on the Clotilda spent the next five years as slaves during the American Civil War and were freed only after the South had lost.
-Because they had no means to return home to Africa, about 30 of them used the money earned working in fields, as maids and house-servants, or on ships, to purchase land from the Meaher family and create an all-black community still known to this day as Africatown.
+The Africans who came on the Clotilda spent the next five years enslaved and were freed only after the South lost the Civil War, the AP notes.
+Because they had no way of going back to Africa, approximately 30 of them used the money they earned working in fields or on ships or as domestic servants to buy land from Meaher’s family.
+The all-black community they created near Mobile continues to be known as Africatown.